bitagoras/xtype/README.md

 **Explanation:**

 This meta feature tags an element as deleted, wthen the value is set to true.
 This is usefull for big files when an element in the middle should be deleted without rewriting the whole file.
 Small elements can be deleted by overwriting them with spaces.
 For larger elements a metainfo like this can be added, followed by an ```x``` array that covers the element until the end.
 By this a very large element can be deleted by writing only a few bytes at the beginning.
-Next time the entire file is rebuit, the unused space can be discarded.
+Next time the entire file is rebuilt, the unused space can be discarded.
 This feature also can be used to reserve some space for e.g. a table of content that will be included later.

 **Example:**